pjambet/redis-in-ruby/content/post/chapter-2-respond-to-get-and-set.md

 In true Ruby fashion, there are a few different ways to read from the socket, the example we just looked at used `gets`, which is defined on `IO`, but if you look at the `IO` documentation, you'll find a few other similar methods, `read`, `read_nonblock`, `readline` & `readlines` to name a few.
-Exploring the differences between these methods is left as an excercise to the reader.
+Exploring the differences between these methods is left as an exercise to the reader.

-Ok, I have to admit, I always wanted to write that.
+OK, I have to admit, I always wanted to write that.
 I hate when books/posts do that.
 But seriously, it's a little bit off topic for now, so we'll get back to it later, `read` can be convenient because it does not require a max length argument as some of the others methods do and defaults to reading the whole thing, aka until it reaches `EOF`, as opposed to doing it line by line like `gets` and `readline` do.
 As we'll see later on, it's also quite convenient